CMX Dashboard

 Prior to development handoff, we learned that some of the data (including top line metrics we were dependent on for this design would not be available in time for launch, which caused additional modifications to the design to be made out of necessity.

-Metrics in the final dashboard include:
+New Metrics in the final dashboard included:

 • Media engagement metrics